igorspp/ELL-417/README.md

 <strong>Mac OS X 10.6+ (64-bit):</strong> <a href="https://download1.rstudio.org/RStudio-1.1.447.dmg">https://download1.rstudio.org/RStudio-1.1.447.dmg</a></p>
 <h3 id="activity-1-browsing-and-downloading-data-from-mg-rast">Activity 1: Browsing and downloading data from MG-RAST</h3>
 <ol>
 <li>First create a folder named <em>metagenomics_course</em> (no spaces!) somewhere in your computer.
-This is will be our working directory, that is, where the data we will use and generate later will be stored.</li>
+This will be our working directory, that is, where we store the data we will use later on with RStudio.</li>
 <li>Go to <a href="https://www.mg-rast.org/">https://www.mg-rast.org/</a></li>
 <li>Click <em>download</em></li>
 <li>Click <em>search website</em></li>